evan-forbes/UniswapMoonbeamPost/README.md

    ...
 }
 ```
-provided it abides by the IUniswapV2Callee interface, of course
+provided our function of choice abides by the IUniswapV2Callee interface, of course
 ```Solidity
 interface IUniswapV2Callee {
    function uniswapV2Call(address sender, uint amount0, uint amount1, bytes calldata data) external;
 }
 ```
-It's also important to note the require statements after we call our function of choice.
+It's also important to note the require statements after we call our arbitrary function.
 These expressions enforce the essental rules of any swap.
 Basically, if the Uniswap pools lose money, then the transaction fails, including whatever our function of choice did.
 ```Solidity
 contract UniswapV2Pair is IUniswapV2Pair, UniswapV2ERC20 {
    ...